Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Finite Temperature Corrections and the Thermal Bath

 where $C_f$ is a colour factor, $y_f = m_f \,\sqrt{2} / v$ is the Yukawa coupling of the SM fermions to the Higgs, $v$ is the SM Higgs vev, and the factors $F_W^{\gamma\gamma}$ and $F_f^{\gamma\gamma}$ are given in~\cite{Kopp:2013mi,Djouadi:2005gi}.

 In \cref{fig:psi-diagrams} we show processes that may keep $\psi$ in contact with the thermal bath.
 Since we will be interested in situations where $\chi$ is out of equilibrium, we will choose values of $y_\psi$ so that $\psi$ can remain in equilibrium through \cref{fig:psi-diagrams} (b) until the abundance of $\chi$ is fixed.
 We also want $\chi$ to be the dominant dark matter relic, so we will choose $y_\psi$ large enough that $\psi$ freezes-out with less than 10\% to the relic abundance.
-To ensure this, we will need $y_\chi \gtrsim 1$ in \cref{sec:one-step-decay} and $|y_\chi| \gtrsim 4$ in \cref{sec:two-step-decay}.
+To ensure this, we will need $y_\psi \gtrsim 1$ in \cref{sec:instantaneous,sec:one-step-decay} and $|y_\psi| \gtrsim 4$ in \cref{sec:two-step-decay}.
 This large $y_\psi$ also has the benefit of providing a large mass contribution to $\psi$, when $S$ obtains a vev.
 Process (c) goes as $y_{\chi\psi}^4$ and will be too small to keep $\psi$ in equilibrium.
-The decay rates and annihilation cross sections for the processes in \cref{fig:psi-diagrams} are
+In what follows, we will see that $m_\psi(T)$ is always smaller than $m_\chi + m_S(T)$, so the decay process in (a) will always be kinematically forbidden and $\psi$ will only decay via an off-shell $S$.
+The annihilation cross section for the processes in \cref{fig:psi-diagrams} (b) is